sashalikesplanes/sashalikesplanes/README.md

 - 👋 Hi, I’m @sashalikesplanes
-- 👀 I’m an Engineer building the future
+- 👀 I’m an Engineer creating the future
-- 🌱 I’m currently fighting for justice at Appjection
+- 🌱 Busy with payments at Fung
-- 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me sdkiselev1812@gmail.com

 <!---